transloadit/uppy/website/src/_template/contributing.md

 npm run test:unit
 ```

-For acceptance (or end-to-end) tests, we use [Webdriverio](http://webdriver.io).
+For end-to-end tests, we use [Webdriverio](http://webdriver.io).
 For it to run locally, you need to install a Selenium standalone server.
 Just follow [the guide](http://webdriver.io/guide.html) to do so.
 You can also install a Selenium standalone server from NPM:

 ```bash
 npm install selenium-standalone -g